ds4se/chapters/menzies/inductiveManifesto.md

 in the real world.
 For more details (and more principles), the reader should refer to the original document [1].

-## Principle #1: Users Before Algorithms
+## Principle #1: Humans Before Algorithms

-Mining algorithms are only good if users find their use in real-world applications.
-This means that they need to
+Mining algorithms are only good if humans find their use in real-world applications.
+This means that humans  need to

 - understand the results
 - understand that those results add value to their work.

-Accordingly, it is strongly recommend that once the algorithms generate some model, then the inductive engineer _talks to the users_ about those results.
+Accordingly, it is strongly recommend that once the algorithms generate some model, then the inductive engineer _talks to humans_ about those results.
+In the case of software analytics, these humans are the subject matter experts or business problem owners that are asking you to improve the ways they are generating software.

 In our experience, such discussions lead to a second, third, fourth, etc round of learning.
-To assess if you are talking in "the right way" to your users, check the following:
+To assess if you are talking in "the right way" to your humans, check the following:

-+ Do users bring their senior management to the meetings?
++ Do they bring their senior management to the meetings?
 If yes, great!
-+ Do users keep interrupting (you or each other) and debating your results?
++ Do they keep interrupting (you or each other) and debating your results?
 If yes, then shut the hell up (and take lots notes!)
-+ Do the users indicate they understand your explanation of the results?
++ Do they indicate they understand your explanation of the results?
 E.g. can they correctly extend your results to list desirable, undesirable implications of your results?
 + Do your results are touching on issues that concern them?
 This is _easy_ to check.... just count how many times they glance up from their notes, looking startled or alarmed.
-+ Do your user offer more data sources for analysis?
++ Do they offer more data sources for analysis?
 If yes, they like what you are doing and want you to do it more.
-+ Do users invite you to their workspace and ask you to teach them how to do XYZ?
++ Do they invite you to their workspace and ask you to teach them how to do XYZ?
   If yes, this is a real win.
-Ideally, inductive software engineers build a team of engineers and users, each of which can contribute significantly to the process.

 ## Principle #2: Plan for Scale

 Data mining methods are usually repeated multiple times in order to:

-+ Answer new user questions, inspired by the current  results;
++ Answer new  questions, inspired by the current  results;
 + Enhance data mining method or fix some bugs;
 + Deploy the results, or the analysis methods,  to different user groups